Fabio-Ottaviani-Dev/bash_workflow/README.md

 # Bash Workflow
-Design to improve the daily Workflow with: GIT, Flask, Laravel, Mamp;
+Design to improve the daily Workflow with: GIT, Flask, Mamp;
 check the relative file for the single implementation / functions.

 ## Notice